the-turing-way/the-turing-way/chapters/reproducible_environments.md

 ![virtual_machine](../figures/virtual_machine.png)

 Users can download, install, backup and destroy VMs at will, which is part of what makes them an attractive tool for sharing reproducible research.
 Research often requires specific pieces of software or system settings.
 If a researcher wishes to reproduce another's work on their own computer making the necessary changes to their environment to run the project may impact their own work.
-For example near the very start of this chapter it was [described](#How_this_will_help_you_why_this_is_useful) how using a different version of python can lead to unexpected changes in the results of an analysis.
-Say a researcher installs an updated version of python to replicate an analysis because the analysis requires features only present in the updated version.
+For example near the very start of this chapter it was [described](#How_this_will_help_you_why_this_is_useful) how using a different version of Python can lead to unexpected changes in the results of an analysis.
+Say a researcher installs an updated version of Python to replicate an analysis because the analysis requires features only present in the updated version.
 By doing so they put their own work at risk.
 VMs remove that risk; any tools downloaded or settings changed will only impact the VM, keeping the reproducer's research safe.
 If they do inadvertently break something in the VM, they can just delete it and make another one.
 They are effectively a quarantined area.

 <a name=Using_virtual_machines_for_reproducible_research></a>
 ### Using virtual machines for reproducible research